sr320/LabDocs/code/bash.md

 /volume1/web/trilobite/Crassostrea_gigas_HTSdata/SRP014 - Example path to destination directory for any/all files that are to be moved.

 \; - The semi-colon is required to end the find command.
-However, the semi-colon is a special character in the command line bash).
+However, the semi-colon is a special character in the bash.
 So, a backslash is required to escape (i.e. ignore) the semi-colon from being interpreted by bash.

 ---